cds-snc/security-goals/docs/writing-a-check.md

 ### 1. The check definition file

 We have setup a demo repository [here](https://github.com/cds-snc/security-goals-demo).
 Inside the [manifests checks directory](https://github.com/cds-snc/security-goals-demo/tree/master/manifests/checks) we can see a list of check definition files.

-For this tutorial we'll look at the [ia-5-7.yaml](https://github.com/cds-snc/security-goals-demo/blob/master/manifests/checks/ia-5-7.yaml) file where we have a check that looks for a string in a file.
+We'll look at the [ia-5-7.yaml](https://github.com/cds-snc/security-goals-demo/blob/master/manifests/checks/ia-5-7.yaml) file where we have a check that looks for a string in a file.

-Looks dig into that file.

 1. We define the Docker container that will run our check
 ```